Predators (2010 film)

-Predators is a 2010 American science fiction action film and the third installment in the Predator franchise.
-The film was directed by Nimród Antal and features an ensemble cast, including Adrien Brody, Topher Grace, Alice Braga, Walton Goggins, and Laurence Fishburne.
-The plot follows a group of proficient killers who have been abducted and placed on a planet inhabited by extraterrestrial trophy hunters, leading them to try to survive and look for a way back to Earth.
+Predators is a 2010 American science fiction action film directed by Nimród Antal and written by Alex Litvak and Michael Finch.
+It is the third installment in the Predator franchise and features an ensemble cast, including Adrien Brody, Topher Grace, Alice Braga, Walton Goggins, and Laurence Fishburne.
+The film follows a group of proficient killers who have been abducted and placed on a planet inhabited by extraterrestrial trophy hunters, leading them to try to survive and look for a way back to Earth.

 Producer Robert Rodriguez had developed a script for a third installment as early as 1994 after seeing the original film, although it was not until 2009 that 20th Century Fox greenlit the project.
 According to Rodriguez, the title Predators is an allusion to the film Aliens (1986).
 The title also has a double meaning, referring both to the extraterrestrial Predator hunters and to the group of human characters who are pitted against them.
 Filming took place in locations including Hawaii and Austin, Texas from September 2009 and lasted 53 days.

 Predators was released in the United States on July 9, 2010, by 20th Century Fox.
-It received mixed reviews from critics and grossed $127 million against a $40M budget.
-A fourth film, The Predator, was released in 2018, and a prequel, Prey, was released in 2022.
+It received mixed reviews from critics and grossed $127 million against a $40 million budget.
+A fourth film, The Predator, was released in 2018.

 Plot

-Mercenary Royce is dropped from the sky into an unfamiliar jungle and meets several others who arrive in the same manner: Los Zetas enforcer Cuchillo, Spetsnaz Alpha Group soldier Nikolai, IDF sniper Isabelle, RUF officer Mombasa, San Quentin death row inmate Stans, Yakuza member Hanzo, and physician Edwin.
-Following Royce, they find a strange monument, empty cages, and deadfall traps set by a deceased U.S. Special Forces soldier.
-They soon realize they are not on Earth.
+Mercenary Royce is dropped from the sky into an unfamiliar jungle and meets several others who arrive the same way: Los Zetas enforcer Cuchillo, Spetsnaz Alpha Group soldier Nikolai, IDF sniper Isabelle, RUF officer Mombasa, San Quentin death row inmate Stans, Inagawa-kai Yakuza enforcer Hanzo, and physician Edwin.
+Following Royce, they discover a strange monument, empty cages, and deadfall traps set by a deceased U.S. Special Forces soldier.
+Upon seeing a sky with visible moons and planets, they realize they are not on Earth.